cloudentity/ce-samples-identity-pool-reference-apps/README.md

 ## Quickstart and customization guide for React Identity Pools reference UI

-This set of example apps is intended to demonstrate a basic admin and self service UI that is wired up to an ACP Identity Pool.
+This set of reference apps is intended to demonstrate a basic self service and admin UI that is wired up to an ACP Identity Pool.

-There are 2 frontend apps: one for admin functionality, and a self-service app.
-These are built with React.js.

-There are 2 backend apps: one to expose self-service APIs, and one to assist with login using a custom IDP.
-These are built with Node.js/Express.

-The backend apps are necessary for the self-service frontend app because in most situations, self-service functionality for Identity Pool users requires calling admin APIs on the server side.
-There are self-service APIs available in the ACP Identity Pools feature, but they can be called only if the user has logged in through an Identity Pool IDP, rather than a custom login flow.
-The self-service app supports both Identity Pool and custom IDP flows.

-**ACP setup:**
+This guide assumes some basic familiarity with ACP and the Identity Pools feature in ACP.
+Please see the developer guide for [Identity Pools](https://developer.cloudentity.com/howtos/tenant_configuration/configuring_identity_pools/) if you are unfamiliar with this topic.

+In this repository, there are several individual apps that fall into two categories: **self-service** and **admin**:

+- The self-service app comes as a set of two apps: `identity-pool-user-reference-ui-react`, a simple React.js SPA, and a Node.js/Express backend app, `identity-pool-reference-ui-services-nodejs`, which acts as a backend-for-frontend between ACP and the self-service UI.
+This set of apps demonstrates how a robust profile management tool for ACP Identity Pool users can be set up, with a flexible & fully customized login page that works with a custom IDP configured in ACP.

+- The admin app, located in the directory `identity-pool-admin-reference-ui-react`, is a simple React.js SPA like the self-service app.
+ACP has a built-in UI feature for Identity Pools management, but it is possible to build a custom API for this purpose that fits the needs of your organization.
+This app demonstrates how ACP admin APIs for Identity Pools can be integrated into a custom UI app.

-For this reference app to work, you must have access to an ACP tenant with admin/system workspace privileges, and with the Identity Pools feature flag enabled.
+> **IMPORTANT!** For any of the reference apps to work, you must have access to an ACP tenant with admin/system workspace privileges, and with the Identity Pools feature flag enabled.
+Please contact us through our support portal if you need these features turned on for your ACP SaaS tenant.

+Please note that this guide will focus mostly on setting up and configuring ACP to meet the prerequisites for running these apps, while each individual app has a `README` file in its root project directory with documentation on topics like how to install dependencies, configure environment variables, and run the dev server.

+At a high level, there are two basic categories of prerequisites that must be configured in ACP prior to running these reference apps:

+- An **identity provider (IDP)**
+- At least one **OAuth client**

+The IDP and OAuth clients together provide the means for users, whether admin or self-service users, to log in to the frontend apps via an OAuth authorization flow (Multiple OAuth clients come into play if using a custom IDP with the self-service app; more about that later in this article).

+The frontend apps utilize a lightweight, open-source JS authorization library, [@cloudentity/auth](https://www.npmjs.com/package/@cloudentity/auth), to handle initiating OAuth authorization flows and handling redirects between the reference app and the IDP configured in ACP.
+This library has 0 dependencies and can be used with any frontend JS framework, such as React, Angular, Vue, etc.

+## ACP setup (Self-service app)

+**Basic ACP Configuration for the Self-service App**

-In the case of the self-service app, there are 2 ways an Identity Pool user can log in to manage their account: with a Cloudentity-branded Identity Pool IDP (simpler to implement), and with a custom IDP (more complex, but allows implementing a fully customized, branded login page that matches the look-and-feel of the rest of the UI).
+The self-service app is designed to be used only by ACP Identity Pool users.
+There are two ways an Identity Pool user can log in to manage their account: with a default Identity Pool IDP, which is automatically configured by ACP (simpler to implement, but limited ability to customize), and with a custom IDP (more complex, but allows implementing a fully customized, branded login page that matches the look-and-feel of the rest of the UI).

+Let's cover the simple use case first.

-To set up an Identity Pool as an IDP:
+**To set up an Identity Pool as an IDP:**

-- Log into your ACP tenant as an admin.
+- Log into your ACP tenant as an admin
 - In the top-right navigation menu, click on the gear icon, and select "Identity Pools" from the list of options.
-Alternately, in the left-hand navigation, click on the workspace icon to see the options menu, select "View all workspaces," and then select "Identity Pools" from the left-hand navigation menu.
+Alternatively, in the left-hand navigation, click on the workspace icon to see the options menu, select "View all workspaces," and then select "Identity Pools" from the left-hand navigation menu
 - Click on "Create Pool"

-- OPTIONAL: After your pool is created, you may click on the "Schemas" tab and create a custom schema.
+> OPTIONAL: After your pool is created, you may click on the "Schemas" tab and create a custom schema.
 To use it in your pool, select the pool, go to the "Advanced" tab, and under "Payload schema," select the schema you have created, then click "Save."
 For this basic reference example, please preserve the core attributes (`name`, `family_name` and `given_name`) as they are when creating a custom schema.
 An example custom schema is provided in this repository in the `identity-pool-example-custom-schemas` directory, which can be copied and pasted into the schema editor in ACP.

-- Navigate to the dashboard of the workspace where you wish to use your pool as an IDP
+- Navigate to the dashboard of the workspace where you wish to use your Identity Pool as an IDP.

+> OPTIONAL: To create a new workspace just for this tutorial (recommend for the self-service app):
+> - In the top-right navigation menu, click on the gear icon, and select "Workspaces" from the list of options
+> - Click on "Create Workspace," and select "Demo."
+> - Create a workspace Name and ID.
+Make a note of the ID, as you will need it later to configure reference app environment variables, and click "Next"
+> - You can ignore the rest of the steps and exit the create workspace tool by clicking the "X" in the upper-right of the "Connect user pool" screen, as we will configure this from the main workspace dashboard
+> - After exiting, your workspace will be visible in the main list of workspaces.
+Select your new workspace from the list, and continue with the instructions

 - In the left-hand navigation, select "Identity Data" > "Identity Providers"
 - Click on "Create Identity," and click "No thanks" when the IDP discovery prompt is shown
 - Your pool should be shown as an option in "User Pools."
 Select it, and click "Next"
 - Enter a name for your Identity Pool IDP, and click "Save"
-- Now your Identity Pool IDP should be shown as an IDP option on the login page for that tenant/workspace.
+- Now your Identity Pool IDP should be shown as an IDP option on the login page for that tenant/workspace

-To set up an ACP OAuth application to use with the reference UI:
+**To set up an ACP OAuth client to use with the reference UI:**

-- Make sure you are in the same workspace where you set up your Identity Pools IDP
+- Make sure you are in the same workspace where you set up your IDP
 - On the workspace dashboard, in the left-hand navigation, select "Applications" > "Clients"
 - Click on "Create Application"
 - Give the application a name, and select "Single Page" as the application type